International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 # Component Certification

-Trustful cross-company information exchange requires secure Software and Hardware components.
-All core IDS components have to meet a list of certification criteria to proof the provision of the required functionality, interoperability and level of security.
-The evaluation of certification criteria is conducted in the IDS Core Component Certification.
+Trustful cross-company information exchange requires secure soft- and hardware components.
+All IDS components have to meet a list of certification criteria to prove the provision of the required functionality, interoperability and level of security.
+The evaluation of these certification criteria is conducted in the IDS Core Component Certification.

 Within the next two subchapters, three different levels of assurance and trust for the certification of components are defined.
-This matrix approach allows the component developer to select both the assurance and trust level for the certification of their component, that best correspond with the use cases, that their specific component was developed for.
-On the one hand, this ensures a low entry barrier specifically suitable for SMEs.
-On the other hand, a scalable certification to meet high information security requirements becomes possible.

 ## Component Assurance Levels:
 The depth and rigor of a component evaluation consists of the following three assurance levels, independent on the type of component that is being certified (e.g. Connector, Broker, etc.):
 * Assurance Level 1: Checklist self-assessment and automated interoperability testing
-	* This level is therefore targeted at developers looking for a low entrance barrier into the IDS.
+	* This level is targeted at developers looking for a low entrance barrier into the IDS.
 	* The effort and costs in this level are very low for the applicant due to the self-assessment approach.
 	* The interoperability is verified via statements made by the developer in a checklist and an automated test suite without any involvement of an external evaluation facility.
 * Assurance Level 2: External concept review including functional and security testing